 How To Make a Puppet Show

-First you will want to gather a bunch of supplies that you will need to make a puppet show and a puppet theater.
+First you will want to gather a bunch of supplies that you will need to make the puppets and the puppet theater for the puppet show.

 You Will Need: